OP-TED/ted-xml-data-converter/development-methodology.md

 ## Technical Approach

 ### Business Terms
 The expression "Business Term" is exclusive to eForms.
 It has not been used previously for TED XML.
 It refers to an eForms business concept.
 Sometimes this will be expressed in only one structure/location in eForms XML.
 Often, it is relevant in multiple contexts ("top-level" Procedure, Lot, Result), and so could be expressed in more than one structure/location in eForms XML.
-The [Schema section of the eForms documentation](https://docs.ted.europa.eu/eforms/latest/schema/index.html)  groups these contexts together (see section [Procedure, Group of Lots, Lot & Part related information](https://docs.ted.europa.eu/eforms/latest/schema/procedure-lot-part-information.html) ), so that each Business Term is described only once.
+The [Schema section of the eForms documentation](https://docs.ted.europa.eu/eforms/0.5.0/schema/index.html)  groups these contexts together (see section [Procedure, Group of Lots, Lot & Part related information](https://docs.ted.europa.eu/eforms/0.5.0/schema/procedure-lot-part-information.html) ), so that each Business Term is described only once.

 Since this document is expressly about XSLT conversion, it will focus mainly on XML elements, and less about Business Terms.
 Hence, the term "XML structure" will be used to refer to a single XML element or XML structure; this may or may not be an expression of a single Business Term.

 ### Considerations

-There is not always a 1-to-1 mapping between a single TED XML structure and a single eForms structure.
+There is not always a 1-to-1 mapping between a single TED XML structure and a single eForms XML structure.

-* Some TED XML elements have no equivalent in eForms
+* Some TED XML elements have no equivalent in eForms XM
-* Some TED XML structures map to multiple XML structures and locations in eForms
+* Some TED XML structures map to multiple XML structures and locations in eForms XM
 * Some eForms Business Terms are mandatory in some contexts; their expression as XML structures are thus also mandatory, even if no equivalent TED XML structure is present in the source XML notice.